mefengl/what-i-read/README.md

 https://garden.bradwoods.io/notes/design/user-driven-ui , the website is so cool, and the name of "user-driven UI" is also not bad, I think "growth UI" is even better, and the "ZPD(Zone of Proximal Development)" is also a good concept to know

 https://garden.bradwoods.io/notes/design/juice , "juice" is a good concept, and the website to show this article is super cool

+https://www.geoffreylitt.com/2023/03/25/llm-end-user-programming.html , I agree the idea that people will be able to write one-time programs in the future